 Leo Fender: The History and Legacy of the Man Behind the Guitars

-A name synonymous with six-strings, Clarence Leonidas “Leo” Fender was doubtless one of the most influential people in the world of modern music.
+A name synonymous with six-strings, Clarence Leonidas “Leo” Fender was doubtless one of the most influential people in the world of modern music - despite scarcely playing a note.

 The Early Days

-He was born in Orange County, CA way back in 1909 when the main industry was actually oranges.
+Fender was born in Orange County, CA in 1909 when the main industry was, literally, oranges.
 His parents, a couple of orange farmers named Clarence and Harriet, did give the young Leo musical opportunities in the form of sax and piano, but those hobbies never took.

-What did hook Leo’s childhood attention was the emerging world of electronics, to which he was introduced by his uncle.
-Uncle John West (whom I think we all owe a bit of thanks to) showed the kid Fender a radio he had made from discarded parts and pieces, which by most accounts is what inspired Leo’s passion for electrical engineering.
+What did hook Leo’s childhood attention was the emerging world of electronics, to which he was introduced by his uncle, John West.
+West showed the kid Fender a radio he had made from discarded parts and pieces, which by most accounts is what inspired Leo’s passion for electrical engineering.
 Within a few years, Leo began repairing radios at home, quickly becoming adept with the new technology.

 And Leo?
 He was a self-taught pioneer, a mastermind tinkering in his workshop in his spare time—yet an altogether humble, hardworking fellow whose interest in electronics would radically alter musical history.